You are currently viewing How to Help Your Reluctant Writer Be A Creative Writer

 Why does it work?

-Many reluctant writers have a hard time coming up with ideas or are afraid to come up with their own.
-It is important to use your child’s interests to spark their imagination and get them writing.
+Many reluctant writers have trouble coming up with ideas or are afraid to come up with their own.
+Using your child’s interests to spark their imagination and get them writing is important.

 4- Story Cards

-My kids will dig out our story cards from time to time.
+My kids will occasionally dig out our story cards.
 They are fun and can often be funny, too.

 What are story cards?

-Story cards are cards with different characters, settings, and plots on them.
+Story cards are cards with different characters, settings, and plots.
 They are easy to make.
 All you need is some index cards.

 I write down a wide range of characters, settings, and plots that will interest my kids.
 Each card has one idea on it.

-For character cards, I might have characters like a ferocious dragon, purple alien, little boy, spaceman, private investigator, etc. I may have setting cards like a newly discovered planet, mountain top, dark city street, thick forest, etc. All of these are ideas that interest my kids.
+For character cards, I might have characters like a ferocious dragon, a purple alien, a little boy, a spaceman, a private investigator, etc. I may also have setting cards like a newly discovered planet, mountain top, dark city street, thick forest, etc. All of these ideas interest my kids.

-When it is time to write, a kid draws a card from the character, setting, and plot pile.
-They then use the cards to write a story.
+When it is time to write, a child draws a card from the character, setting, and plot pile and uses it to write a story.

-Scholastic also has a site that will generate ideas for a story.
+Scholastic also has a site that generates ideas for a story.
 You can find it HERE.
 Your child can choose a theme such as sci-fi, adventure, or fantasy.
-After, they spin different wheels to generate ideas.
+Then, they spin different wheels to generate ideas.

 When I spun the wheels (for grades 4-6), my story idea was: “Write a tall tale about an obnoxious conqueror who flies on a magic carpet.”
-The kids can write their story on the Scholastic site, or take their idea and write it on their own.
+The kids can write their story on the Scholastic site, or take their idea and write it independently.

-Whether you use story cards or use the Scholastic Story generator, both provide kids with different ideas for characters, plots, and settings.
+Whether you use story cards or the Scholastic Story generator, both give kids different ideas for characters, plots, and settings.

 Why does this work?

-Story cards provide a starting point, but best of all, it helps the child who is scared to come up with their OWN ideas.
+Story cards provide a starting point, but best of all, they help the child who is scared to come up with their OWN ideas.

 5- Dictation

 If this is the case, have your child dictate their stories.
-After, they can type their story or re-copy it if you want them to see what their writing should look like.
+After, they can type their story or re-copy.

 Why does this work?

-Kids are able to tell their stories without anything getting in their way.
+Kids can tell their stories without anything getting in their way.
 It’s that simple.

 6- Draw and Write